Steadying0235/gpu-screen-recorder-fork/README.md

 # Dependencies
 ## AMD
-`libglvnd (which provides libgl and libegl), mesa, ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter), libx11, libxcomposite, libxrandr, libxfixes, libpulse, libva, libva-mesa-driver, libdrm, libcap, polkit (for pkexec), wayland-client`.
+`libglvnd (which provides libgl and libegl), mesa, ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter), libx11, libxcomposite, libxrandr, libpulse, libva, libva-mesa-driver, libdrm, libcap, polkit (for pkexec), wayland-client`.
 ## Intel
-`libglvnd (which provides libgl and libegl), mesa, ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter), libx11, libxcomposite, libxrandr, libxfixes, libpulse, libva, libva-intel-driver, libdrm, libcap, polkit (for pkexec), wayland-client`.
+`libglvnd (which provides libgl and libegl), mesa, ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter), libx11, libxcomposite, libxrandr, libpulse, libva, libva-intel-driver, libdrm, libcap, polkit (for pkexec), wayland-client`.
 ## NVIDIA
-`libglvnd (which provides libgl and libegl), ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter), libx11, libxcomposite, libxrandr, libxfixes, libpulse, cuda runtime (libcuda.so.1) (libnvidia-compute), nvenc (libnvidia-encode), libva, libdrm, libcap, polkit (for pkexec, only on wayland), wayland-client`.
+`libglvnd (which provides libgl and libegl), ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter), libx11, libxcomposite, libxrandr, libpulse, cuda runtime (libcuda.so.1) (libnvidia-compute), nvenc (libnvidia-encode), libva, libdrm, libcap, polkit (for pkexec, only on wayland), wayland-client`.
 Additionally, you need to have `nvfbc (libnvidia-fbc1)` installed when using nvfbc and `xnvctrl (libxnvctrl0)` when using the `-oc` option.

 # How to use
 Run `gpu-screen-recorder --help` to see all options.